Edit Page

 Authenticators

-# see https://restheart.org/docs/security/authentication#file-realm-authenticator
+# See https://restheart.org/docs/security/authentication#file-realm-authenticator

 fileRealmAuthenticator: